 - Fill in the blanks for every cost of the project.
 Enter each cost in the appropriate column to identify whether the cost is covered by grant funds and/or matching contributions. - Applicant Match refers to the organization applying for the grant.
 Fiscal sponsor match should be included under "Other Match". - Itemize all project costs under the appropriate cost categories and combine relevant entries when possible. - Clearly identify costs such as insurance, rent, utilities, employees, contractors and supplies. - Consult "Budget Detail Guidelines" below for detailed instruction. - Enter a brief description of the cost.
-Provide breakdown of the cost (e.g. ABC Fire Safe Council Project Coordinator: 100 hours x 18 months x \$40/hour). - Enter the dollar amount under the appropriate column. - Use whole dollars only (no cents) - Each Cost Category is limited to the amount of rows listed as shown Combine related line item entries, if needed. - See Sample Application for an example of a complete Budget Detail and contact a CFSC grant manager for assistance..
+Provide breakdown of the cost (e.g. ABC Fire Safe Council Project Coordinator: 100 hours x 18 months x \$40/hour). - Enter the dollar amount under the appropriate column. - Use whole dollars only (no cents) - Each Cost Category is limited to the amount of rows listed as shown.
+Combine related line item entries, if needed.